Madurai: Culture and tourism

 Madurai is popularly called Thoonga Nagaram meaning the city that never sleeps, on account of the active night life.
 The city attracts a large number of tourists from within the country and abroad.
 About 9,100,000 tourists visited Madurai in 2010, out of which foreigners numbered 524,000.
 The palace complex of Thirumalai Nayak Palace was constructed in the Indo-Saracenic style by Thirumalai Nayakar in 1636 CE.
 It is a national monument maintained by the Tamil Nadu Archaeological Department.
 The daily sound and light show organized by the department explains the virtues of King Thirumalai and the features of the palace.
 The palace of Rani Mangamma has been renovated to house one of the five Gandhi Sanghralayas (Gandhi Memorial Museum, Madurai) in the country.
 It includes a part of the blood-stained garment worn by Gandhi when he was assassinated by Nathuram Godse.
 A visit by Martin Luther King Jr. to the museum inspired him to lead peaceful protests against discrimination.

 The Eco park, situated in Tallakulam, features fountains and lighting in trees using optical fibres.
 Rajaji children park, maintained by the Corporation of Madurai, is situated between the Gandhi museum and the Tamukkam grounds – it has a visitor average of 5,000 per day during holidays and 2,000–3,000 on working days.
-MGR Race Course Stadium is an athletic stadium which has a synthetic track and a swimming pool.
-Several National Meets are held here.
-It also hosts several international and national level Kabbadi Championships.
-Railway grounds at Arasaradi, Medical college grounds & Madura College Grounds are the full-fledged cricket stadiums in the city.